Written by Rich Murphy, Product Director - iatricSystems

 When discussing Meaningful Use with CIOs, I’ve received some comments that they pursued specific measures to meet the requirement, but they believe they’re not taking full advantage of the measure in their real-world, day-to-day workflow.

-With Meaningful Use Stage 3/Promoting Interoperability, the Patient Electronic Access measure introduced the requirement that patients must be able to access specific data via an application programming interface (API) provided by the Certified Electronic Health Record Technology (CEHRT)
+With Meaningful Use Stage 3/Promoting Interoperability, the Patient Electronic Access measure introduced the requirement that patients must be able to access specific data via an application programming interface (API) provided by the Certified Electronic Health Record Technology (CEHRT).The measure allows patients to use any application of their choice to access this information as long as the application meets the technical requirements of the API.

 These APIs are blocks of programming created by the hospital EHR software vendor to return specific data when requested.
 Each API includes documented specifications detailing the correct process for outside applications to interact with the API.